 The Sunny Treadmill provides you with three manual incline adjustments.
 This allows you to train with more intensity.
 You are also able to progressively increase the hardness of your workout as you get fitter.
 The manual adjustment is quick and easy to operate.
 The inclines are also extremely stable so you’ll have no worries about it giving way when you’re working out.

 Variety of Programs

-With this treadmill you get 9 exercise programs.
+With this treadmill you get 9 exercise routines.
 This is a very good number for a treadmill that you can purchase for less than $500.
-The 9 programs provide you with a full range of workout options, including heart rate and fat loss programs.
+The 9 routines provide you with a full range of workout options, including heart rate and fat loss routines.